louiz/biboumi/doc/biboumi.md

 To cleanly shutdown the component, send the SIGINT or SIGTERM signals to it.
 It will send messages to all connected IRC and XMPP servers to indicate a reason why the users are being disconnected.
-Biboumi exits when all connections are closed because the remote aknowledged the end of communication.
+Biboumi exits when all connections are closed because the remote acknowledged the end of communication.
 If the remote server does not respond, biboumi does not exit, unless SIGINT or SIGTERM is received again, in which case biboumi closes the TCP connections and exits immediately.